17tayyy/s3cret/README.md

 ## Description
 This is a Python code obfuscator and encryptor that allows obfuscating variables and functions in a Python script before encrypting it using a hidden XOR key.

-This script was developed by **tay** and provides a secure way to protect source code by renaming variable and function names, followed by XOR encryption with a Base64-encoded key.

 ---

 ## Features